Grickl3/fsn-constitution/README.md

 # fsn-constitution
-The digitally typeset constitution of the Favor Solutions Network
+The Digitally Typeset Constitution of the Favor Solutions Network